 Compounding Corner Pharmacy offers a variety of medications for ophthalmology, especially atropine, albumin, vancomycin and trobramycin eye drops.
-These preparations are typically Risk Level III preparations, the highest risk for sterile medications available.
+These preparations are Risk Level III preparations, the highest risk for sterile medications available.
 We know how important your eye sight is to you.
-That’s why you want to trust a compounding pharmacy that is process validated with an extensive potency, sterilty and endotoxin verification program for aseptic preparations.
+That’s why you want a compounding pharmacy that is process validated with an extensive potency and sterility verification program for aseptic preparations.
 This is not a teaching pharmacy – There are no pharmacy students, shadowing students, or interns allowed.

 Common ophthalmology preparations include:

 - Albumin eye drops 5%, Albumin eye drops 10%

 - Atropine eye drops 0.01%, Atropine eye drops 0.02%, Atropine eye drops 0.05%, Atropine eye drops 0.5%

 - Pilocarpine eye drops 0.1%, 0.125%, 0.25%